 Strange or louder than usual noises are major signals that your HVAC unit has a problem.
 However, before contacting your HVAC technician, you should make sure that these noises are not due to any loose components, such as access panels, or unfastened doors that may produce clattering or rattling noises.

 If the gas furnace produces banging or popping sounds, this could signal gas buildup, and you should address this serious potential problem immediately.
 Screeching noises signal that the fan or other internal components need lubrication or replacement.
-If you do business in Golden, CO, contact our technicians at Vectra Mechanical Residential and Commercial HVAC for all your commercial HVAC installation, maintenance, and repair services.
+If you do business in Golden, CO, contact our technicians at Vectra Mechanical HVAC, Electrical and Plumbing for all your commercial HVAC installation, maintenance, and repair services.

 Image provided by iStock